 Computers and electronic equipment are made from multiple types of plastic, metal, glass and precious metals.
 Our goal when recycling electronics is to separate the different materials from each other.
 The “product” we produce from recycling is clean separated streams of recycled plastic, iron, steel, copper, aluminum, glass and precious metals.
 The better we separate the materials, the more ways these commodities can be used to make next generation products.

 Recycling of E-Waste

 Watch Video – How Computers are Recycled

-2-1/2 minute video shows electronics being recycled at a SRS facility.
+2-1/2 minute video shows electronics being recycled at a SLS facility.

 Step 1 – Receiving and Pre-Processing